mlamont/peach/NOTES.md

-/ reduce multiple changes to state variables: have a temp var go thru the changes, then give to state var when done / INV using functions i/o modifiers (deploy'mt vs. run-t) / declare var in return statement then return it, i/o anon var

-- Reading from storage costs 200 per SLOAD instruction, and writing to storage costs 5000 gas, but reading from memory and writing to memory costs only 3 gas.
+/ reduce multiple changes to state variables: have a temp var go thru the changes, then give to state var when done / INV using functions i/o modifiers (deploy'mt vs. run-t) / declare var in return statement then return it, i/o anon var / Reading from storage costs 200 per SLOAD instruction, and writing to storage costs 5000 gas, but reading from memory and writing to memory costs only 3 gas.
+/ if overflow/underflow ain't possible, use unchecked{} block / reduce functions calling other functions.
+/ LU how to use a library to save on gas
+/ Using 'memory' requires copying it from 'calldata' (extra!), but then y'could mutate it (unlike calldata!).
+/ calling a function once? then inline its code in the calling function!
+This reduces # of functions.
+/ skip declaring temp/intermediate variables.
+/ use libraries (an example of splitting contracts) to reduce deployment cost / shift functions from private to internal
+/ shift from "onlyOwnerOf" to "onlyColorOwner"

+- shift checks from internal to external functions

 - use custom errors

-- skip declaring temp/intermediate variables.
-- reduce functions calling other functions.
-  - calling a function once? then inline its code in the calling function!
-This reduces # of functions.
-- use libraries (an example of splitting contracts) to reduce deployment cost
+- higher # of runs by optimizer: higher deployment cost & lower runtime cost
-  - LU how to use a library to save on gas
-- if overflow/underflow ain't possible, use unchecked{} block
-- Using 'memory' requires copying it from 'calldata' (extra!), but then y'could mutate it (unlike calldata!).
 - if can, use bytes32 (fixed, 20% gas) i/o string (unbounded)
-- higher # of runs by optimizer: higher deployment cost & lower runtime cost